SubhaMandal/SubhaMandal/README.md

 # 💫 About Me:
 Aspiring front-end developer and machine learning enthusiast.
-Proficient in Python, JavaScript, and Various front-end technologies, with a passion for solving c
+Proficient in Python, JavaScript, and Various front-end technologies.

 ## 🌐 Socials: